-Interested in Sponsoring or Donating to The Trail Fund?
+Interested in Sponsoring or Donating to The Trails Capacity Grant Program?

-While we have made big progress in 2022, American Trails still has a lot to accomplish.
+While we have made big progress, American Trails still has a lot to accomplish.
 We need your support to continue to grow the Trail Fund for 2023 and beyond.
 Our goal for 2023 is to raise $500,000.

 We are looking to create partnerships with sustaining donors who are excited to support our vision of a trail within easy access of every American.